Tomires/thesis/analysis.md

 #### Learning element

 In contrast with Memrise, Duolingo offers a unified learning experience for each language.
 Courses place a significant emphasis on grammar and are divided into sections, which are further divided into lessons.
-Progress through sections is strictly linear, in order to unlock the next section, user has to first complete a set number of lessons and pass a test.
+Progress through sections is strictly linear.
+In order to unlock the next section, the user has to first complete a set number of lessons and pass a test.

-In addition to the learning experience, there is also a review mode, which works exactly the same as in Memrise's case.
+In addition to the learning experience, there is also a review mode, which works the same as in Memrise's case.

 ![Duolingo](images/duolingo.png)